CognizantOpenSource/maqs-java/docs/JMAQS_1/appium/AppiumFeatures.md

 ```

 ## TestObject
 The TestObject can be thought of as your test context.
-It holds all the JMAQS test execution replated data.
+It holds all the JMAQS test execution related data.
 This includes the web service driver, logger, soft asserts, performance timers, plus more.

 ```java
 this.getWebDriver().navigate().to("http://magenicautomation.azurewebsites.net/");
 this.getLogger().logMessage("I am testing with JMAQS");